 What does an ADA Survey cover?

 Signs and Identifications: There are very specific requirements for signs.
 The manufacturers can provide a lot of assistance for this area.
-California is alone in requiring all signage plans be submitted for review.

 Fitting and Dressing Rooms: Minimum number of dressing rooms, size, and clearances.

 Space Allowance and Reach Ranges: Wheelchair passage width, turning space size and approach, forward and side reach.

 Fixed or Built-in Seating and Counters: Minimum number, size, knee space, height of work surfaces, sales and service counters, teller windows and information counters.

 Access to Employee Areas: In general, all employee areas must be accessible including individual work stations.
 Exceptions are security areas and areas not customarily occupied.

 Floor Surfaces: Floors of accessible routes, rooms and spaces shall be stable, firm and slip-resistant.
 Allowable level changes are defined.
 Requirements for carpet and gratings on accessible routes defined.

 Next up, I'll discuss what can be done when a property is not in compliance with accessibility codes.

 For MORE thought leadership on environmental and engineering issues, check out The Science of Real Estate ," presented by the experts and leadership team at Partner Engineering and Science, Inc.

 Partner Engineering and Science, Inc. (Partner) is a full-service environmental and engineering consulting firm completing projects nationwide.
 We specialize in evaluating properties in connection with real estate transactions, development or management.